-Using ICT in your daily operations
+Using technology in your daily operations

 Information and communications technologies (ICT) can be used to support many of your business activities, from internal business systems to business communications to electronic commerce.